vtex/payment-mocker/README.md

 ## How it works

-When you run `grunt`, Pink starts a server at [http://localhost:8080/](http://localhost:8080/), compiles Less and Sass files and begin watching changes in all files inside `assets` folder.
+When you run `grunt`, Pink starts a server at [http://localhost:8080/](http://localhost:8080/), compiles `style.less` and `style.sass` files and begin watching changes in all files inside `assets` folder.
 Any change will reload the page or just reload css files, in case of style changes.

 When you run `grunt build`, Pink makes a copy of `src` folder to `build` and removes `.less` and `.scss` files from the last one.